Quick Answer

 Our Approach:

-• Negotiation: We can often negotiate with the other parent’s counsel to reach a settlement (like hyphenation) without a messy courtroom battle.
+• Negotiation: We can often negotiate with the other parent’s counsel to reach a settlement, like hyphenation, without a messy courtroom battle.

 Secure Your Bond.
 Protect Your Legacy.

-Your child carries your DNA; they should carry your name, too.
+Your child carries your DNA.
+They should carry your name, too.
 Don’t let the legal system intimidate you or sideline you from your child’s life.

 Can I change my child's name if I am not on the birth certificate?